Nitromethane: Fuel

 The amount of air required to burn 1 kg of gasoline is 14.7 kg, but only 1.7 kg of air is required for 1 kg of nitromethane.
 Since an engine's cylinder can only contain a limited amount of air on each stroke, 8.6 times as much nitromethane as gasoline can be burned in one stroke.
 Nitromethane, however, has a lower specific energy: gasoline provides about 42–44 MJ/kg, whereas nitromethane provides only 11.3 MJ/kg.
 This analysis indicates that nitromethane generates about 2.3 times the power of gasoline when combined with a given amount of oxygen.

 Nitromethane can also be used as a monopropellant, i.e., a propellant that decomposes to release energy without added oxygen.
+It was first tested as rocket monopropellant in 1930s by Luigi Crocco from the Italian Rocket Society.
+There is a renewed interest in nitromethane as safer replacement of hydrazine monopropellant.
 The following equation describes this process: